Yaroster/skoomaDen.me/src/content/posts/Contrasting_China_Brown_Economy.md

 Brown sees Xi as prioritizing the Party's survival above all else, even at the expense of individual freedoms.
 The internal power dynamics of China, he argues, are fundamentally about preserving this status quo of control and preventing any disruption that could weaken the Party’s grip on power.

-On the other hand, Ms. Economy focuses more on Xi’s global ambitions and how his domestic consolidation of power is a stepping stone for projecting China’s influence abroad.
+On the other hand, Dr. Economy focuses more on Xi’s global ambitions and how his domestic consolidation of power is a stepping stone for projecting China’s influence abroad.
 Xi’s policies, Economy argues, are as much about exporting China’s model as they are about preserving internal stability.

 #### "Xi Jinping has made it clear that his vision for China extends beyond its borders...
 He seeks to project the current Chinese political and economic development model globally."
 (*[The Third Revolution](https://www.amazon.com/Third-Revolution-Jinping-Chinese-State/dp/0190866071)*, p.
 112).